To better understand modern-day challenges, and identify solutions to address the need for rapid change, we use our “Anatomy of the Organization”...

 In Part 2 of the five part series we look at Projects, which give “legs” to our work via structure and targeted business outcomes, and the “arms” to the corporate anatomy to conduct the heavy lifting.
 However, the demands on the organization and project teams to quickly adapt to change means our corporate anatomy must rapidly evolve accordingly.

-In the first blog of this five-part series we explored “Teams & Work,” and the demands on the modern-day organization to adapt to change at unprecedented speed and agility.
+In the first blog of this five-part series, we explored “Teams & Work,” and the demands on the modern-day organization to adapt to change at unprecedented speed and agility.
 We focused on the importance of delivering value to the delight of customers via autonomous, agile teams versus command-and-control style management.
 However, this shift in behavior can’t be at the expense of leadership strategy, direction, and initiatives at the enterprise level.
 There must be a balance, a connectedness, between the leadership’s responsibility and guidance and the front-line’s intimacy with operations and customer value.
 This takes us to our next element in the corporate anatomy, Projects.

-The daily execution of teamwork (hands and feet in infographic), includes both ad hoc, unstructured work, and planned, structured work.
+The daily execution of teamwork (hands and feet in the infographic), includes both ad hoc, unstructured work, and planned, structured work.
 Projects define the structured work, with the “legs” to produce targeted business outcomes and the “arms” to do the heavy lifting (see infographic).
-Structured project work includes: goals, work breakdown, stories and epics, timelines, assignments, processes, cost tracking, performance metrics, and more.
+Structured project work includes goals, work breakdown, stories and epics, timelines, assignments, processes, cost tracking, performance metrics, and more.

 - Shorter, iterative delivery cycles

 - Smaller, cross-functional, autonomous teams

 - Speedy adjustments through more frequent retrospectives and learning

 The industry statistics reflect the project management swing from traditional to agile across the board: